lukemurraynz/Drasi-RoleAssignmentMonitor/README.md

 ## Monitoring and Observability

 ### 📈 **Azure Function Metrics**
-Monitor these key metrics in Azure Portal:
+Monitor these key metrics in the Azure Portal:
 - Function execution count
 - Success/failure rates
 - Duration and performance